How to Run Hill Repeats? (4 Amazing Hill Running Workouts)

 The number of hill repeats depends on your fitness level, whether you are a beginner or a more advanced runner, and the type of training that you will be doing.

 If you are a beginner, start with 3 to 4 repetitions and gradually increase the number of repetitions.
 And if you are a more advanced runner, then the number of repetitions can be as high as 10, but that still depends on the type of slopes in question.

 How long are recovery periods between hill repeats?

-Duration and the way of recovery between hill repeats depends on the training goals, hill repeats intensity and length.
+Duration and the way of recovery between hill repeats depend on the training goals, hill repeats intensity, and length.

 If the training goal is to improve endurance, recovery periods between hill repeats should be shorter; and if the goal is to improve speed, you should recover longer.

 Likewise, higher intensity efforts require longer recovery periods.

 Recovery between hill repeats can consist of walking or easy jogging downhill or stopping in place completely.

 When you are doing longer hill repeats, avoid walking downhill so that your recovery does not last too long, and you do not cool too much.
 Run easily downhill and walk in between series.

 Short hill repeats are more intense and thus require longer recovery, so you should walk downhill.